-The Alpena to Hillman Trail (also known as the Paxon Spur) is an abandoned rail grade that is 22.3 artment of Natural must enter around the gates ementation and will ne facility.
-The trail the facility.
-The facility.

-is groomed in the winter months by the Alpena Snowdrifters.
+The Alpena to Hillman Trail (also known as the Paxon Spur) is an abandoned rail grade that is 22.3 snowmobiles, hiking, and mountain biking (some sections are impassable for mountain bikers).
+The trail is groomed in the winter months by the Alpena Snowdrifters.
 The surface is crushed limestone from Bagley Street to M-32 in Herron.
-The remainder of the trail is dirt, cinder, and ballast, and is not currently ADAaccessible.
+The remainder of the trail is dirt, cinder, and ballast, and is not currently ADA-accessible.
 There are gates on the trail and they are closed and locked during the summer months.
 The trails are still open for non-motorized use, but the user must enter around the gates.
 There is a private elk farm right along the trail where users can view the elk.